 - Judgement, problem-solving, and goal setting (taken together)

 Note: If your application under mental functions was denied on or after January 1, 2021, to June 23, 2022, you do not need to reapply.
 Your application will be reviewed under the new criteria.
 Please allow until December 31, 2022, for the CRA to review your original application.
-You will receive a letter informing you of the outcome of the review
+You will receive a letter informing you of the outcome of the review.

-How to Apply for the Disability Tax Credit
+How to apply for the Disability Tax Credit

 You apply for the Disability Tax Credit by submitting the T2201- Disability Tax Credit Certificate.
 There are two parts to the application: Part A and Part B. You complete Part A, and your doctor completes Part B.

-Applications can be submitted online or by mail.
 With the online method, medical practitioners can complete Part B of the form using the DTC digital application.
 Once Part B is completed, the medical practitioner must print and sign the form to certify it.
 After that, you must complete Part A. Once you finish completing your section, you can send it to CRA by signing into your CRA My Account and selecting “Submit documents.”

 With the paper method, you must print off the T2201- Disability Tax Credit Certificate.
 The T2201 form has Part A and Part B. You fill out Part A, and your medical practitioner fills out Part B. After that, you can submit the application by mailing the completed Form T2201 along with any supporting documentation to one of the following CRA tax centers: